Reference Data in Finance: Essential Foundation for Financial Operations

 The definition of reference data continue to evolve:

-nnon-traditionalinformation sources enrich traditional reference data -
+- Alternative data nnon-traditionalinformation sources enrich traditional reference data

-extended counterparty information cover entire supply networks
+- Supply chain data extended counterparty information cover entire supply networks

 Conclusion